-The US result of £169 million, up 12 per cent on the pro forma 2004 result at CER, reflects increased spread and fee income offset by higher deferred acquisition costs (DAC) amortisation, together with increased profits from PPMA.
-The 2004 half year result benefited from two one-off items, a favourable legal settlement of £28 million (£20 million after related change to amortisation of DAC) and a positive £7 million adjustment arising from the adoption of SOP 03-01 (Accounting and Reporting by Insurance Enterprises for Certain Non-Traditional Long Duration Contracts and for Separate Accounts).
-In 2005, the increase in PPMA profits arose primarily due to a one-off £6 million revaluation of an investment vehicle managed by PPMA.
+The US result of £169 million, up 12 per cent on the proforma 2004 result at CER, reflects increased spread and fee income offset by higher DAC amortisation, together with increased profits from PPMA.
+The 2004 half year result benefited from two one-off items, a favourable legal settlement of £28 million (£20 million after related change to amortisation of deferred acquisition costs) and a positive £7 million adjustment arising from the adoption of SOP 03-01 'Accounting and Reporting by Insurance Enterprises for Certain Non-Traditional Long Duration Contracts and for Separate Accounts'.
+In 2005 the increase in PPMA profits arose primarily due to a one-off £6 million revaluation of an investment vehicle managed by PPMA.